apivideo/api.video-documentation/vod/upload-a-video-regular-upload.md

 {% include "_partials/code-tabs.md" samples: samples %}

 {% capture content %}
-Replace `your_api_key` by the key you have already copied from dashboard.api.video
+The API deletes empty video containers after 7 days.
 {% endcapture %}
-{% include "_partials/callout.html" kind: "info", content: content %}
+{% include "_partials/callout.html" kind: "warning", content: content %}

 The response to your API request will return the following, along with other params: